 I checked the ribs at about the 90 minute mark and decided to check on my smoke wood.
 All the chips in the box were black.
 It was still producing great smelling smoke but I decided to give the box a little shake to settle the blackened chips down and make more room for the new chips.
 I got more than 4 hours of smoke out of a box and a half of chips.

 Before we go any farther, how much does this rig cost?
-This programmable electric smoker with a remote so you can monitor the progress of the cook from inside if necessary, runs about $300.
+Thiswith a remote so you can monitor the progress of the cook from inside if necessary, runs about $300.

 Back to the review…